 You are busily occupied on the course programme on six full days (Mondays to Saturdays) each week and on one evening.

-You usually have English lessons on Monday, Tuesday, Thursday and Friday mornings and on Monday, Tuesday and Thursday afternoons.
+You usually have English lessons on Monday, Tuesday, Thursday and Friday mornings and on Tuesday and Thursday afternoons.
 There are leisure activities on Friday afternoons and on one evening, and full-day excursions on Wednesdays and Saturdays.
-You normally spend Sunday with your hosts.
+Monday afternoons and Sundays are free.

 Your course (25 x 45 minute lessons each week) encourages you to make the most of your stay in England by concentrating on spoken English and it gives you maximum opportunity to practise both inside and outside the classroom.
 There are more formal lessons on grammar and vocabulary and less formal learning activities including English Skills Practice sessions in the afternoons.